-Under the Company's 2021 Equity Incentive Plan, as of March 31, 2024, 30.8 million shares of Class A common stock were authorized, of which 17.3 million shares of Class A common stock were available for future issuance.
+Under the Company's 2021 Equity Incentive Plan, as of March 31, 2024 June 30, 2024, 30.8 million shares of Class A common stock were authorized, of which 17.3 million 17.8 million shares of Class A common stock were available for future issuance.
 The number of shares reserved for issuance was increased in January 2024 pursuant to the evergreen provisions set forth in the 2021 Equity Incentive Plan.

-Under the Company's 2021 Employee Stock Purchase Plan (the "ESPP"), as of March 31, 2024, 3.7 million shares of Class A common stock were authorized.
+Under the Company's 2021 Employee Stock Purchase Plan (the "ESPP"), as of March 31, 2024 June 30, 2024, 3.7 million shares of Class A common stock were authorized.
 The number of shares reserved for issuance was increased in January 2024 pursuant to the evergreen provisions set forth in the ESPP.

 The ESPP provides for concurrent six-month offering and purchase periods beginning February 15 and August 15 of each year.
-During the three months ended March 31, 2024, 0.2 million shares of Class A common stock were purchased under the ESPP for an aggregate amount of \$ 2.6 million.
-As of March 31, 2024, the Company recorded a liability of \$0.7 million related to the accumulated payroll deductions, which are refundable to employees who withdraw from the ESPP.
+During the three months ended March 31, 2024 June 30, 2024, no shares of Class A common stock were purchased under the ESPP.
+During the six months ended June 30, 2024, 0.2 million shares of Class A common stock were purchased under the ESPP for an aggregate amount of \$2.6 million.
+As of March 31, 2024 June 30, 2024, the Company recorded a liability of \$0.7 million \$1.2 million related to the accumulated payroll deductions, which are refundable to employees who withdraw from the ESPP.
 This amount is included within accrued expenses in the condensed consolidated balance sheets.